plhosk/express-cra/README.md

 - Start API server with `yarn start`
 - In separate terminal, start front-end by going into "app" folder and type `yarn start`
+- During development you view the app on port 3000 (the create-react-app internal server).
+Any back-end requests will be routed to port 5000 because of the proxy config.
+- When deploying to production, create-react-app will make a static index.html in the public folder, which can be seen by onnecting to the express server on port 5000.

 ### Heroku deploy: